$\phi^4$ lattice model with cubic symmetry in three dimensions: RG-flow and first order phase transitions

-As first step we repeat the analysis of section VII of ref. \cite{myCubic} with more data.
+As first step of our numerical study, we repeat the analysis of section VII of ref. \cite{myCubic} with more data.
 We have added new pairs of $(\lambda,\mu)$, in particular for relatively large values of $|\mu|$.
 Furthermore, for pairs $(\lambda,\mu)$ already studied in ref. \cite{myCubic} we improved the statistics and added larger lattice sizes.
-We identify the line of slow flow in the $(\lambda,\mu)$ plane.
-This can be viewed as a generalization of identifying improved models.
-To this end, we analyze our data for dimensionless quantities by using the Ansatz~(\ref{R3master}) discussed below.
-Then we study the flow on this line, where we focus on the behavior of $U_C$.
+As a preliminary step, generalizing the idea of improved models, we locate the line of slow flow in the $(\lambda,\mu)$ plane.
+Then we continue with the study of the flow of $U_C$ as outlined in the previous section.
+Note that in appendix \ref{appendixA} we collect some technical aspects of the numerical analysis and discuss how we arrive at final results.